mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ we can just construct a piece of state that represents where we want to navigate

-^ thanks to the fact that the sheet and popover and driven off of this state it all just magically works. swiftui detects that the `childModel` is non-nil and so slides up a sheet, and then it detects that the value is non-`nil` and then shows a sheet.
+^ thanks to the fact that the sheet and popover and driven off of this state it all just magically works. swiftui detects that the `sheetModel` is non-nil and so slides up a sheet, and then it detects that the value is non-`nil` and then shows a sheet.

 ---